 - In step 3, if " " appears in front of the 10-digit lens serial number, you cannot register several copies of the same lens model.
 Even if you enter the serial number, " " will remain displayed. - The lens serial number on the lens may differ from the serial number displayed on the screen in step 3.
-This is not a defect. - If the lens serial number includes letters, enter only the numbers in step 3. - If the lens serial number is eleven digits or longer, enter only the last ten digits. - The location of the serial number differs depending on the lens. - Some lenses may not have a serial number inscribed.
+This is not a defect. - If the lens serial number includes letters, enter only the numbers in step 3. - The location of the serial number differs depending on the lens. - Some lenses may not have a serial number inscribed.
 To register a lens that has no serial number inscribed, enter any serial number in step 3.